 The following steps and guidelines will help you navigate the process and get started to become a volunteer.
-Our volunteers serve at the pleasure of the Cancer Center’s staff and are regulated by rules, regulations, and ethics that are compatible with the current rules, regulations, and ethics established for employed staff.
+Our volunteers serve at the pleasure of the Mays Cancer Center’s staff and are regulated by rules, regulations, and ethics that are compatible with the current rules, regulations, and ethics established for employed staff.

 Volunteers must be 18 years of age and able to commit to mandatory training and 12 months of consecutive volunteer work and a minimum of six hours per month.
 Because cancer patients can have compromised immune systems during their treatment, our volunteers must also meet immunization requirements.
 You will need to have a flu shot and a negative TB test.

-Volunteers are expected to work during normal clinic operating hours.
+Volunteers are expected to work during normal practice operating hours.
 The center’s operating hours are 8 a.m, to5 p.m., Monday through Friday.
 Volunteer shifts are typically three hours (9 a.m. to noon or noon to 3 p.m. to 12 pm or 12 pm to 3 pm).
 Volunteers can be assigned a regularly scheduled reoccurring shift or placed on a “substitute” list and sign-up for shifts as needed.